-Senators have a total of 16 hours over two days to probe House impeachment managers as well as the White House defense team.
+Senators have a total of 16 hours over two days to probe House impeachment managers as well as the White House defense team, which have had three days each to deliver their arguments.

 ANALYSIS: Witnesses are fine, as long as there’s no venue